4 US Marines die in NATO drill when Osprey crashes in Norway

-HELSINKI (AP) — Four U.S. Marines were killed when their Osprey aircraft crashed in a Norwegian town in the Arctic Circle during a NATO exercise unrelated to the Ukraine war, authorities said Saturday.
+HELSINKI (AP) — Four U.S. Marines were killed when their Osprey aircraft crashed in a Norwegian town in the Arctic Circle during a NATO exercise unrelated to Russia’s war in Ukraine, authorities said Saturday.

 Norwegian Prime Minister Jonas Gahr Stoere tweeted that they died in the crash on Friday night.
 The cause was under investigation, but Norwegian police reported bad weather in the area.